diefenbach/django-lfs/docs/user/catalog/products.rst

 **Stock data**

 Deliverable
-    If this is deactived the product is not deliverable at all.
+    If this is deactivated the product is not deliverable at all.
 The shop customer gets a note o the product page and is not able to add the product to the cart.

 Manual delivery time
     By default the delivery time is calculated by the selected shipping method.
-    With this field the shop admin can overwrite this behaviour and can put in a manual delivery time.
+    With this field the shop admin can overwrite this behavior and can put in a manual delivery time.
 For that check the checkbox and select the appropriate delivery time from the checkbox.